mtthwborg/2023_Borg_HW/README.md

 # Overview
-This repository contains R code and datasets that together provide a reproducible example to simulate the main methodology and results for the retrospective anaysis from Borg et al. 2023, *Environmental Health Perspectives*, Current and projected heatwave-attributable occupational injuries, illnesses, and associated economic burden in Australia: a national time-series analysis.
+This repository contains R code and datasets that together provide a reproducible example to simulate the main methodology and results for the retrospective anaysis from Borg et al. 2023, *International Journal of Epidemiology*, Current and projected heatwave-attributable occupational injuries, illnesses, and associated economic burden in Australia: a national time-series analysis.
 These files can be downloaded after clicking on the green button *Code* at this GitHub repository.

 # System Requirements